wurdcms/wurd-node/README.md

 # NodeJS server side client for the Wurd CMS
 Wurd is a service that lets you integrate a CMS into any website or app in minutes.
 This client makes it easy to load content for rendering pages on the server.

-If loading content in the browser, check out these other packages:
-- [wurd-web](https://github.com/wurdcms/wurd-web): For general client side Javascript apps
-- [wurd-react](https://github.com/wurdcms/wurd-react): Easy integration for React apps

 ## Example
 ```javascript